-The state did not publically say what that system was, but an internal training video confirms that the State of New York is still using MS-DOS to process unemployment claims.
+The state did not publicly say what that system was, but an internal training video confirms that the State of New York is still using MS-DOS to process unemployment claims.

 Those under the age of 40 might be wondering what MS-DOS is.
 Well, the acronym stands for Microsoft Disk Operating System which was first released in 1981.
 The last time an updated version came out was 20 years ago.

 “I hadn’t honestly heard of anyone using DOS in a very long time,” says IT expert Nick Francesco.

 During the three-hour training video, the instructors recommend users watch it multiple times because there are so many steps that need to be followed to process one single claim.
 Francesco says there are dozens of more technologically advanced options that the state can and should be using, “all of those multi-task so you can do 100,000 claims at once, DOS is a uniprocessor operating system so you can only do one thing at a time,” he says.

 The training video makes that perfectly clear, directing workers to open up different programs when they get to different stages of processing a claim.

 “Click, click, click, open up a calculator, do this, wait for that to load…Copy paste, it strikes me that there are way more easier ways to do things but I’m not the government, I don’t know why they do what they do…What it looks like is they cobbled together a bunch of things…you have to go into this to do that and write it down and type it in and yada yada yada, if they actually designed a purpose built system it would go much faster, enter a couple of numbers, hit a button and bang, everything is done,” Francesco says.